How to Add Automatic Subtitles to Videos: The Complete 2026 Guide

 Technique 1: Multi-Speaker Videos with Speaker Labels

-For interviews, panel discussions, or podcasts:
+For interviews, panels, or podcasts:

 2. Review speaker labels and assign names

-3. Include speaker names in subtitles for clarity:
+3. Include speaker names in the subtitles:

 [John]: I think the key to success is consistency.